9 blockbuster initial patent damages awards in the US

 The federal jury concluded that Honeywell deprived Litton of $1.2 billion – $830 million till the expiration of the patent and $360 million after the expiration of the patent.
 The FC later affirmed that Honeywell didn’t infringe Litton’s patent and remanded for consideration of infringement under DOE.
 The District Court, upon remand, granted SJ and JMOL for non-infringement.

-A federal jury in Pittsburg ordered, in 2012, Marvell to pay CMU $1.17 billion for it found Marvell infringing a pair of patents by CMU related to increasing accuracy of reading data by hard drive circuits.
+A federal jury in Pittsburg ordered, in 2012, Marvell to pay CMU $1.17 billion for it found Marvell infringing a pair of patents by CMU related to increase the accuracy of reading data by hard drive circuits.

 The CAFC later cut the award to $278 million and further ordered a re-trial over other damages issues.
 In 2016, both parties decided to settle the case at $750 million than litigating the case further.